 Section 404 of the Sarbanes-Oxley Act of 2002 requires that companies evaluate and report on their systems of internal control over financial reporting.
-As of December 31, 2016, our internal control over financial reporting was not effective due to the material weaknesses described below.
+As disclosed in more detail under "Controls and Procedures" in Part II, Item 9A of this Report, management has concluded that, as of December 31, 2016, our internal control over financial reporting was not effective due to the material weaknesses described below.